-I'd love to share my insight and expertise about women's leadership and the nonprofit sector with your audience.
+I'd love to share my insight and expertise about feminist leadership and the nonprofit sector with your audience.

 Please reach out to me directly if I may be of assistance.

 Phone: (484) 225-4929

-Jessica R. Dreistadt is a feminist educator, writer, researcher, organizer, project designer, activist, and entrepreneur who helps progressive women leaders and community organizations recognize and realize their unique creative brilliance.
-She is the founding director of The Fruition Coalition, organizer of the Women’s Creative Leadership Network, facilitates Club Fruition, edits and publishes Fruition Journal, and coordinates The Fruition Academy.
+Jessica R. Dreistadt, Ph.D. is an educator, writer, researcher, organizer, project designer, activist, and entrepreneur who helps feminist leaders and community organizations recognize and realize their unique creative brilliance.
+She is the founding director of The Fruition Coalition through which she organizes the Women’s Creative Leadership Network, facilitates Club Fruition, edits and publishes Fruition Journal, and coordinates The Fruition Academy.

 The author of 11 books about leadership and social change, Jessica teaches the artistry of feminist leadership, progressive social change, and nonprofit management through two newsletters–Love, Lead, Create!
-The Artistry of Feminist Leadership and Seeds and Sunshine: Creating Flourishing Organizations and Communities–and two blogs, Jesstopia and The Activist’s Muse.
-Her writing can also be found at Huffington Post, Psych Central, and elephant journal.
+The Artistry of Feminist Leadership and Seeds and Sunshine: Creating Flourishing Organizations and Communities–and two blogs: Jesstopia and The Activist’s Muse.
+Her writing can also be found on Huffington Post, Psych Central, and elephant journal.